Breast Cancer in women

 Tamoxifen

-Here women we talked with women about their experiences of tamoxifen, a hormonal therapy known as an anti-oestrogen drug.
+Here women spoke about their experiences of tamoxifen, a hormonal therapy known as an anti-oestrogen drug.

-Many women explained why they were prescribed tamoxifen, and discussed the benefits of taking it.
-A few women had to stop taking HRT (hormone replacement therapy containing oestrogen and progestin given to women in the menopause) when diagnosed with breast cancer, and were given tamoxifen.
-One woman explained why, initially, she was averse to taking these tablets.
+Many women explained why they were prescribed tamoxifen and discussed the benefits of taking it.
+A few women had to stop taking HRT (hormone replacement therapy) drugs containing oestrogen and progestin when diagnosed with breast cancer and were given tamoxifen.
+One woman explained why she was initially against taking these tablets.

 Explains why she was given tamoxifen.